Warren8824/RiversideHomeLab/infrastucture/environment-setup.md

 - Add Hardware > Network Adapter > Click Add
 - Select each of the private switches from the virtual switch dropdown and click apply
 - Add all switches and Click OK

-Start DC01 and install the OS.
+- Start DC01 and install the OS.

 > Step 2b needs completing manually on the host machine.
 ---

-### Step 3: Configure Networking
+### Step 3a: Rename NIC`s to suitable names

 On DC01: